Preparation and verification of tensor network states: Introduction

 In \cite{Ge_2016}, a very efficient quantum algorithm to generate a wide range of PEPS was introduced.
 That class of states is stable under deformations of the tensors and thus they are not fine-tuned.
 The algorithm is based on the adiabatic method and the circuit depth scales as $O(\log(N))$.
 The algorithm needs, however, the existence of a gap, $\Delta$, along the adiabatic path, something which is difficult to ensure since checking that typically requires a computational time that scales exponentially with $N$.
 Additionally, it is devised for digital quantum computers, but not analog ones.

-In this paper we consider a family of states on arbitrary lattices that is very closely related to that introduced in \cite{Ge_2016}.
-We show how the computation of the gap can be expressed as a semidefinite programming problem (SDP), and how this allows us to efficiently compute lower bounds $\delta\le \Delta$ on the gap.
-We also extend the adiabatic algorithm to continuous time, which is more suitable for analog quantum computers.
-This ensures that states for which $\delta>0$ can be prepared in a time scaling as $O(\log(N))$, which compares very favourably with respect to existing methods, which scale as $O(\mathrm{poly}(N))$.
-We show that for such families of states, it is possible to predict the expectation values of many observables beyond those appearing as terms of the parent Hamiltonian.
+In this paper we consider a family of states on arbitrary lattices and prove two novel results on this family.
+First, we show how the computation of the gap of the parent Hamiltonian can be expressed as a semidefinite programming problem (SDP), and how this allows us to efficiently compute lower bounds $\delta\le \Delta$ on the gap.
+Second, we show that for such families of states, it is possible to predict the expectation values of many observables beyond those appearing as terms of the parent Hamiltonian.
 In fact, there is an exponential number of such observables, which forms a complete set in the set of operators acting on the many-body Hilbert space.

+The first result naturally leads to preparation protocols by using for instance the one in Ref. \cite{Ge_2016}, since we can efficiently identify the subset of tensor network states for which a bound in the gap is known.
+Besides, we also extend the adiabatic algorithm to continuous time, which is more suitable for analog quantum computers.

-This naturally leads to certification protocols based on interactive proofs (see \cite{universalblind, reichardt2012classical, reichard2013nature, Wiebe_2014, Wiebe_2014_2, Wiebe_2015, aharonov2017interactive, mahadev2018classical, brakerski2019cryptographic, aaronson2016complexitytheoretic, Boixo_2018} for previous works on interactive verification schemes) which are inspired by the difficulty of sampling from PEPS \cite{Schuch_2007, Haferkamp_2020}.
+The second result naturally leads to certification protocols based on interactive proofs (see \cite{universalblind, reichardt2012classical, reichard2013nature, Wiebe_2014, Wiebe_2014_2, Wiebe_2015, aharonov2017interactive, mahadev2018classical, brakerski2019cryptographic, aaronson2016complexitytheoretic, Boixo_2018} for previous works on interactive verification schemes) which are inspired by the difficulty of sampling from PEPS \cite{Schuch_2007, Haferkamp_2020}.
 While they require a certification time that grows exponentially with $N$ \cite{aaronson2016complexitytheoretic, Boixo_2018}, we propose efficient versions that, however, rely on stronger standard complexity assumptions.
 We also explain that, in case they can be spoofed, this would immediately lead to new classical algorithms to estimate physically relevant expectation values of observables in the class of states we consider.